posita/dyce/docs/countin.md

 </picture>

 The outer ring and corresponding labels can be overridden for interesting, at-a-glance displays.
-Overrides apply counter-clockwise, starting from the 12 o‘clock position:
+Overrides apply counter-clockwise, starting from the 12 o‘clock position.

 ``` python
 >>> d20 = H(20)